 If there is a loud bang when your furnace turns on, there are a few things that could be occurring.
 Two typical things are a dirty furnace burner or ignitor.
 Stretching and contracting air ducts can also produce loud booms after the heating system blower comes on.
 A filthy furnace burner or ignitor could prevent the burners from igniting, causing gas to build up.
 When the gas finally ignites, it will create the loud boom you hear.
 This could end up being a safety issue, especially if one of these small explosions caused the heat exchanger to crack.
 Not only could that cause a carbon monoxide leak, but you’d end up having to replace the heat exchanger, which may be very expensive.

 The other issue, extending and contracting air ducts, is a typical noise complaint for people with metal ducts.
 If your equipment is making the loud pop and it is produced by your air ducts, it could be an indication of undersized ducts, obstructed vents, or a clogged air filter.
-Service Experts Heating, Air Conditioning & Plumbing is happy to visit your home to diagnose your issue and get your home back in shape for the winter.
+Stallion Heating and Air Conditioning is happy to visit your home to diagnose your issue and get your home back in shape for the winter.
 Ultimately, this will also provide improved comfort as well.

 If you hear a squealing sound, it could be the blower motor is malfunctioning, the shaft bearings are in need of oil, or an issue with the blower belt.
 A routine furnace tune-up will help find these issues before they become big problems so make sure you contact us at 215-259-5850 and we’ll make sure your heating system is ready to keep you safe and cozy all winter long.

 Zoning Systems: Tailored Temperature Control in Every Room